The Restoration of All: Universalism in Early Christianity (part 8)

 The first half of the fourth century saw universalism’s popularity increase further across the church.
 The leaders of the three main (non-‘Arian’) Nicene factions – the Eusebian ‘subordinationists,’ the Marcellian modalists, and the Athanasian trinitarians – all were universalists, believing in the eventual salvation of at least all humanity.
 Didymus the Blind held even to the ultimate salvation of the rational creature who became the devil.
 In the West, Hilary of Poitiers remained an infernalist, but incorporated aspects of Origenian universalism into his eschatology, including the restorative nature of punishment and the salvific nature of “subjection.”
 Marius Victorinus, another Western anti-‘Arian,’ was certainly a universalist.
 In the Syriac church, Aphrahat was both an infernalist and a conditionalist (with regard to the very wicked), and Ephrem was a tentative or hopeful universalist.

-Next week: Fourth-Century Fathers (2/2)
+Part 7: Fourth-Century Fathers (2/2)

 ______________________________